Shaders

 been bound to those pipeline bind points are no longer bound.

-is disturbed (i.e., if
+If VK_PIPELINE_BIND_POINT_GRAPHICS is disturbed (i.e., if

-contains any graphics stage), any graphics pipeline state that
+pStages contains any graphics stage), any graphics pipeline state that

-the previously bound pipeline did not specify as dynamic becomes undefined:, and must be set in the command buffer before
+the previously bound pipeline did not specify as dynamic becomes undefined, and must be set in the command buffer before

 issuing drawing commands using shader objects.